GretaP/Initial-Pre-Work/README.md

 The server responds, sending packets via the TCP connection back to the local machine.
 (It makes various hops across the network.)
 These packets are interpreted by the browser.
 Once the information is received and converted into HTML content/files, the browser will render the index file (in this case) and also send out requests to fill out any additional resources that are called from these files if they are not already cached.

 Techtonic uses XML, react, bootstrap, and probably many other tools.
 I would be interested in how XML affects this page and I haven't worked in react.
 There may be some rendering on the server side due to the use of XML/react/something I am not aware of, but at first glance it seems that most of the rendering will be done in the browser.
+XML/react would serve up specific dynamic resources while static resources are all viewable view developer tools in a browser.

 Sources: My notes from an online networking class, my memory, https://medium.com/@maneesha.wijesinghe1/what-happens-when-you-type-an-url-in-the-browser-and-press-enter-bb0aa2449c1a, https://en.wikipedia.org/wiki/Internet_protocol_suite, https://en.wikipedia.org/wiki/Domain_Name_System, https://linuxjourney.com/lesson/path-of-a-packet